aly2233/Psychic-Cipher/README.md

 ## Features

 ### Tarot Reading
-After mentally reflecting on a question, users can select card spreads of 1, 3, or 5 cards to receive randomly shuffled cards at random positions.
+After mentally reflecting on a question, users can select card spreads of 1, 3, or 5 cards to receive randomly shuffled cards.
 ```
   cardReading(reqLength) {
     const handIdx = [];